obniz/obniz/doc/ble-peripheral.md

 -->

 ## \[await] characteristic.writeWait(data)
-write data on characteristic
+This writes data on characteristic.
-return true for success, false for fail.
+It returns true when it is successful and false when it fails.

 ```Javascript
 let result =  await characteristic.writeWait([0xf0,0x27]);